 - 3 Tbsp rice vinegar (unseasoned)

-- 2 Tbsp chicken stock/broth (you can substitute with water, but it will be less flavorful)
+- 2 Tbsp chicken stock/broth (or substitute water)

 - 2 Tbsp water